dddominikk/rosaenlg/NEW_LANGUAGE.md

 >- do genders matter? is there a neutral?
 >- are there grammatical cases, like in German (nominative, dative etc.)? what is the default case?

-- French
+- Croatian
-- fr
+- hr
-- FR
+- HR
-- yes, M or F; no neutral
+- yes, M, F, or neutral/neuter
-- no cases
+- yes, 7; starting from the default: nominative, genitive, dative, accusative, vocative, locative, instrumental

 ## Words